 Abbie started her ministry with the Church at a young age as a cantor and youth choir leader in high school.
 She attended Music Ministry Alive from 2006-2008 as a participant and then on the team in 2010 and 2014.
 She is currently a cantor at Basilica of Saint Mary in Minneapolis.

 Abbie is a Physician Assistant in Ears, Nose and Throat with Allina Clinic and in Urgent Care with Minute Clinic.
-She completed her undergraduate studies at St. Catherine University in St Paul with a Bachelor of Science in Nutrition Science and her Master's Degree in Physician Assistant Studies from University of Wisconsin: Lacrosse.
+She completed her undergraduate studies at St. Catherine University in St. Paul with a Bachelor of Science in Nutrition Science and her Master's Degree in Physician Assistant Studies from University of Wisconsin: LaCrosse.

-Zack is the Director of Music and Liturgy at St. Ignatius of Loyola Catholic Church in Ijamsville, Maryland.
+Zack Stachowski is the Director of Music and Liturgy at St. Ignatius of Loyola Catholic Church in Ijamsville, Maryland.
 Zack works extensively as a liturgical musician performing and recording with artists such as David Haas, Marty Haugen, Michael Joncas, Lori True, Paul Tate, Stephen Petrunak and many others.
 Zack is also a composer with GIA Publications and released his debut CD in July 2017.

 For 25+ years Sister Bridget has ministered in the areas of youth ministry, campus ministry, coaching and teaching.
 She has a passion for education, helping young people know of God’s deep and abiding love and for recognizing both their individual and collective call to share their gifts and continue Christ’s mission.

 S. Bridget holds degrees in Communications/Journalism, Religious Education and in 2016 completed a course on Augustinian Spirituality at the Augustinian Patristic Institute in Rome.
 She currently ministers on behalf of her religious congregation, the School Sisters of Notre Dame, as a member of its vocation team.